A Calm and Intentional One Month Bali Itinerary (2026)

 Is this itinerary suitable for solo female travellers?

-Final thoughts on the perfect 3 week Bali itinerary
+Final thoughts on this one month Bali itinerary

 What makes this route perfect is how it flows naturally around the island.
 You start inland with Ubud’s spiritual energy, move to the coast for island adventures, head east to Amed’s authentic fishing villages, venture into the mountains of Munduk, relax at Balian beach and finish in Canggu near the airport for easy departure.